Genivia/ugrep/README.md

                   Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
 This  option  is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
-This option may be repeated.
+This option may be  repeated  and may be combined with options -M and -t to expand the search.

            -o, --only-matching
                   Prints  only  the  matching part of the lines.
 Allows a pattern match to span  multiple  lines.
 Line  numbers  for  multi-line matches  are  displayed  with  option -n, using `|' as the field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.